Satwikan/dsa/bit/readme.md

 - (1 << pos) left shifts 1 pos times
 - a & b: applies AND operation to every pair-bit in a and b
 - a | b: applies OR operation to every pair-bit in a and b
+- a ^ b: XOR: same 0, different 1
 - (n & n - 1) has same bits as n except the rightmost set bit

 <hr/>